Kaoliveiras/FUTURE_CS_01/README.md

 📋 Follow steps described in each vulnerability section

-📸 Check evidence in screenshots folder
+📸 Check evidence in the image files

 ✅ Verify findings using the same methodology

+*📄 Report developed for Future Interns program - Cybersecurity Task 1* 🔒 Web Application Security Testing Project